Janie228/JobSearch_ETL/README.md

 # Installation/Setup
 * Clone this repo to your computer
 * Make sure all the technologies are installed and use Python 3 (see above)
+* Make sure the path to the chrome driver is correct
 * Open these 2 files in jupyter notebook:
   1) Job_Cleaning_Loading_MongDB.ipynb
   2) Job_Analysis_MongoDB.ipynb